 Step to the side into a lunge while keeping the other leg straight.
 This exercise targets the inner thighs and improves lateral movement.

-Week 3: Increasing Intensity
+Week 3: Progressive Intensity Training

 The third week of the 28 day calisthenics challenge free choice will focus on increasing the intensity and use of more dynamic movements that challenge your strength and coordination.
 These exercises include.